 Elizabeth Hainen, principal harp of the Philadelphia Orchestra, has won international acclaim performing as a recitalist and concerto soloist throughout the United States, Europe, Asia, and South America.
 In addition to numerous concerto appearances with the Philadelphia Orchestra, her solo engagements have included the City of London Sinfonia, Hong Kong Philharmonic, Kennedy Center Orchestra, Orquesta Sinfónica Nacional de Colombia, Bulgarian National Radio Orchestra, Camerata Ducale (Italy), Chicago Civic Orchestra, Mexico State Symphony, Vienna Boys Choir, and numerous recitals at Carnegie Hall.
 She has collaborated with such eminent conductors and musicians as Charles Dutoit, Rafael Frühbeck de Burgos, Yannick Nézet-Séguin, Wolfgang Sawallisch, Michael Tilson Thomas, and the Juilliard String Quartet; and has appeared with Curtis on Tour.
 A champion of new music, Ms. Hainen was featured in the Philadelphia Orchestra’s world premiere of Nu Shu: Secret Songs of Women by Tan Dun, and has performed the work on four continents.

-Ms. Hainen teaches at the Boyer College of Music and Dance at Temple University and joined the faculty of the Curtis Institute of Music in 2005.
-She leads the Elizabeth Hainen Harp Colony as part of Curtis Summerfest 2017.
+Ms. Hainen joined the faculty of the Curtis Institute of Music in 2005 and also teaches at the Boyer College of Music and Dance at Temple University.
+In the summers she leads the Elizabeth Hainen Harp Colony as part of Curtis Summerfest.